intenvy/BagherZade/README.md

 ## Description

-A Music website that gives you the ability to either search among musics or artists.
+A Music search engine that gives you the ability to either search among musics or artists.

 ---